Gesthispania/sdk-php/README.md

 1. Download or clone this repo.
 It includes SDK and samples.
 2. Go to your PHP project directory.
 If you do not have one, just create a directory and enter in it.
 3. Unzip, and copy directory to your project location
-4. Now you are ready to include Nimble SDK in your scripts
+4. Now you are ready to include NimblePayments SDK in your scripts

 ## Configuration

 Is not necessary configure nothing.
-Only mention that exist a file named base/config.php with some parameters such as URL API of Nimble, but you don't need modify them.
+Only mention that exist a file named base/config.php with some parameters such as URL API of NimbleePayments, but you don't need modify them.
 Developers that want to use this library should add their specific API keys when they create a new object of NimbleAPI class.

 ``` php